broskicoldi/manjaro_lxqtKwin_minimal/README.md

 please try it on a virtual machine i do not guarantee for it to work meaning i cant do anything about the erros

-all credits to Manjaro team , LXQT team and KDE team
+all credits to Manjaro team , LXQT team and KDE team for KWIN